ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_current/plasma_current.md

 q = \frac{r}{R_0}\frac{B_{\text{T}}}{B_{\text{p}}}
 $$

 where $r$ is the minor radius of the flux surface and $R_0$ is the major radius of the tokamak.
-Above is done assuming $ds = 2\pi r$
+Above is done assuming $ds = 2\pi r$.

-From above, **assuming the toroidal field to be a contant radially**, the only variation of $q$ across the flux surfaces is caused solely by the poloidal magnetic field produced by the plasma current.
+From above, **assuming the toroidal field to be a constant radially**, the only variation of $q$ across the flux surfaces is caused solely by the poloidal magnetic field produced by the plasma current.
 Again assuming a large aspect ratio machine with circular plasma and flux surface cross sections, the toroidal current density profile $j(r)$, dictates $q$.

-Writing the plasma currernt via [Amperes's law](https://en.wikipedia.org/wiki/Amp%C3%A8re%27s_circuital_law):
+Writing the plasma current via [Amperes's law](https://en.wikipedia.org/wiki/Amp%C3%A8re%27s_circuital_law):

 $$
 2\pi r B_{\text{p}} = \mu_0 I(r)